Bahn-X/cmp-documentation/docs/introduction.md

 The CMP and this SDK will be embedded into a website via a tag manager (Tealium).
 This makes the integration of Tealium mandatory.

-Ideally, loading the CMP via a script tag handles most of the cases, i.e. where external DPS are integrated with script tags as well (see Case 1 below).
+Ideally, where external data processing services (DPS) are integrated with script tags (see Case 1 below), the CMP extension in the tag manager can handle most of the cases.
-For other cases, e.g. custom implementations, there might be the need to interact with the CMP directly via this SDK (see Case 2).
+For others, e.g. custom implementations, there might be the need to interact with the CMP directly via this SDK (see Case 2).

 ### Case 1: Integration of DPS via script tags